dimitar-seraffimov/mlx7-week3-multidigit-transformer-MNIST/single-digit-task/README-single-digit.md

     Internal functionality:

         - load the MNIST data (already patch-embedded with positional encoding)
-        - pass each batch through the encoder stack
+        - pass each batch through the encoder stack, number of encoder blocks = 6 (defined at NUM_LAYERS)
         - aggregate patch-level embeddings to form a single image-level representation
         - apply a classifier (nn.Linear(EMBED_DIM, 10)) to predict the digit (0–9)
         - train with standard cross-entropy loss